Guitar45628/AI-Lab/README.md

 - **[Open Lab 3 Notebook](https://colab.research.google.com/drive/1ycI7f-URPtf1uzEfevqG0FHlgKIC4ebx?usp=sharing)**

-## Lab 4: Model Testing for Artificial Intelligence
+## Lab 4: Model Testing for Artificial Intelligence😉

 In this lab, you will test different machine learning models using performance metrics to evaluate their effectiveness.
 The focus will be on testing a regression model using the R-squared metric and a classification model using accuracy.